rss2019-13/rss2019-13.github.io/labs/3/README.md

 ### Wall Detector
 Once we received the LaserScan data from the LIDAR, we filtered out points that were not relevant.
 In the wall-following situation, this meant that we only looked at points to the left and in front of the racecar if it was following the left wall, and only looked at points to the right and in front of the racecar if it was following the right wall.
 From here, we were able to use a simple linear regression to consider all the LaserScan points on the correct side of the robot, and create a linear model for the wall that represented its location relative to the robot.

+<iframe src="https://drive.google.com/file/d/1JzJuRfkzzQDQmDS3wRuRt6FqI9PWZYxf/preview" width="640" height="480"></iframe>
+**Figure 2: Racecar's wall marker**
+Here the racecar has published a red line to mark the location of the wall based on a linear regression of the LIDAR points.

 ### Error Measurement
 After locating the wall, we needed to know two things: the distance the robot was positioned from the wall, and the angle it was rotated relative to the wall.
 We used trigonometry and algebra to find these values.
 From here we calculated the error values by subtracting the measured distances and angles from the desired distance and angle, in which the angle we want is parallel to the detected wall.

+<iframe src="https://drive.google.com/file/d/1hiHxr4mU3RPxGgT7zNPla2e159NOhu2X/preview" width="640" height="480"></iframe>
+**Figure 3: Calculating distance and angle error** Distance error was calculated by subtracting our measured distance, d, from our desired distance, shown here at the dotted line.
+Our angle error was calculated by finding theta, shown here as the angle between our car's forward facing direction and the wall.

 ### Wall Follower Controller
 Using our error values, we implemented a PD controller that allows the racecar to adjust its turning angle based on its previous error from the desired position.
 We multiplied each error by some gain constant and published the sum to the Ackermann Drive message of the racecar as the turning angle.
 The racecar then adjusted its wheels to follow this turning angle, and from here out feedback cycle would start again, measuring the new errors from the LIDAR data and computing a new turning angle.